GogollaLab/ballWheelSensor/README.md

 ## Output processing

-### Output cleaning
+Using `ballSensor_analysis_wPy.R` output can be converted into binned running speed values.

-### Output decoding
+The script cleans, decodes and bins the data to a desired frequency to ease synchronisation with other recordings (output frequency is set by editing the value of binsPerSecond variable).
+It then calculates an "absolute" vector of movement per a timepoint by finding a hypotenuse between the 2 axes of movement the mouse sensor records from (left to right and forward to backward).

-Using `ballSensor_analysis_cleaned.R` cleaned output can be converted into running speed values.
+To use, set R working directory to a folder containing any number of .txt files recorded by any of the sensor recording scripts and run the .R file.
+Files containing timestamped and binned running speed data will be located in a subfolder `processed/` with original names to which `__binned_nHz` has been appended (n standing for selected binning frequency).
+Furthermore, a `cl/` subfolder will be created with cleaned, but not in any way processed files.
-The script decodes and bins the data to a desired frequency to ease synchronisation with other recordings (output frequency is set by editing the value of binsPerSecond variable).
-It then calculates an "absolute" vector of movement per a datapoint by finding a hypotenuse between the 2 axes of movement the mouse sensor records from.
-Effectively that is distance moved in the period of time defined by acquisition frequency, which equals speed.
+Ensure that line 150 in R script `py_run_file(...` contains a correct path to `cleanBallData_r1.py` file.